carp-lang/Carp/docs/hacking.md

 This doc contains various tips and tricks, notes, explanations and examples that can help you make changes to the Carp compiler.
-Be forewarned that it's not an exhuasitve guide book, and likely will remain a hodgepodge of accumulated remarks, observations and hints contributed by people that have modified the compiler in the past.
+Be forewarned that it's not an exhaustive guide book, and likely will remain a hodgepodge of accumulated remarks, observations and hints contributed by people that have modified the compiler in the past.